PNG Field

 Accessibility / Parking

 Getting to the Lakemont section of Altoona is very simple thanks to I-99.
-The interstate provides direct access to Altoona and can be accessed from I-76 to the south or I-80 to the north.
-Located just past the off-ramp from Exit 32 is the ballpark (though there were no signs for the stadium).
-Parking is also plentiful and easy to find with a lot in front of the park (for season ticket holders) and a large parking garage beyond the outfield.
-I’m not sure if there is an issue with parking when Amusement Park hours coincide with the game.
+The interstate provides direct access to Altoona and can be reached from I-76 to the south or I-80 to the north.
+Located just past the off-ramp from Exit 32 is the ballpark.
+Parking is also plentiful and easy to find with a VIP lot in front of the park and a large parking garage beyond the outfield.
+That initial season ticket / suite holder lot can be used if space is available for just a dollar more.
+Departing the garage after the game was easy and if you want to make a left turn back onto Park Ave, use Level 3 (entrance at the stoplight).

 Accessibility / Parking Ranking: 8 out of 8